GCSE: years 9-11

 - Lessons closely follow the latest GCSE exam board specifications

-- Small age specific key stage 4 groups with a maximum of 8 pupils to 1 tutor
+- Small age specific key stage 4 groups with an average of 8 pupils to 1 tutor

 Reduce your tuition fees by up to 85%